bbauska/W3Cx-4of5-thru-May-2024/README.md

 <p align="center" width="100%">
 <img src="./images/webp/image263.webp"
   style="width:20%;"
-  alt="Move a Ball on the Screen - last image." />
+  title="Move a Ball on the Screen - last image" alt="Move a Ball on the Screen - last image." />
 </p>
 <!-- style="width:3in;height:1.99379in" -->